 Through my work I have seen firsthand the challenges facing young people, families, older Australians and people working in changing industries.

-I know that in the district of Eildon we want better schools for our kids, jobs brought to the region, better education and training services to keep people in the workforce, improved access to health services, transport and childcare, and a plan for better infrastructure and land management.
+I know that in the district of Eildon we want to keep working for better schools for our kids, jobs brought to the region, better education and training services to keep people in the workforce, improved access to health services, transport and childcare, and a plan for better infrastructure and land management.

-I talk to people in the community every day who feel that in this region we are often overlooked by government.
-I believe we need a strong voice in parliament if that is to change and I want to be that voice for the people of Eildon.
+I believe we need a strong voice in parliament and I want to be that voice for the people of Eildon.